 One of the deputy principals in my previous school has a believe that there is no grammar in Chinese language.
 Being a English teacher herself, she likes to compare the tenses in English language and Chinese language.
 For her, because Chinese language does not have past and present tenses like English does, (even Japanese and Korean languages have it), hence Chinese language does not have grammar!

 But is this true that Chinese language has no grammar?
-Of course NOT
+Of course there is!!

 All language has grammar.
 Grammar does not only include the tenses, but also the sentence structure and many other things.
 If Chinese language has not grammar, how could we tell that one is speaking the language right?
 Why are we testing our Higher Chinese students about it?

 In the latest exam format for GCE O level Higher Chinese paper 2, there is a section on editing.
 Students are required to correct sentences from a passage, with either grammatical mistakes or wrong choice of words.
 However, the emphasis is never grammar learning here.

 In the latest syllabus, it is just force feed the students with these four levels of sentence structure, and expecting them to be able to correct the multiple numbers of grammatically wrong sentences.
 Some of my students even joke about they might have contributed to the current test questions on the grammatically wrong sentences.

 So, the true is, we are now testing our Higher Chinese students about the Chinese language grammar.

 Hence, learning Chinese grammar should be included in the syllabus.

 However, in Singapore, we do not teach students Chinese grammar.
 We are hoping that our students will know it automatically, just like those children in China and Taiwan.